The Secret of Submission: The Power of a Broken Heart and the Attribute of Dust and Ashes

 "Let my soul be as dust to all."

-How can you say this if you stayed awake all Friday night, yet you ate ten plates of cholent and ten meatballs?
+How can you say this if you stayed awake all Friday night, but ate ten plates of cholent and ten meatballs?
 Now you are given an entire night to do teshuvah (repentance) for the holy Shabbos, for the blemishes of the eyes, the blemishes of the Bris (covenant), and the lust for eating, so that on Sunday morning you can truly say, "Let my soul be as dust to all."

 Only on Dust Can Fruits Grow

 Everything comes from the dust and everything returns to the dust.
 Hashem brings everything from the dust and returns it there.
-Therefore, man is required to be like dust.
-When is the true advantage of man revealed?
+Therefore, man is required to be dust.
+When is the advantage of man revealed?
 When he makes himself like dust and ashes.

-Avraham Avinu merited to be dust and ashes, and he passed this trait on to the Children of Israel.
+Avraham Avinu merited to be dust and ashes, and he passed this on to the Children of Israel.
 Hashem promised him:

 "And I will make your offspring as the dust of the earth."